projectara/greybus-spec/source/device_class/camera.rst

 The number of chroma lines is half the number of luma lines.
 Each chroma line stores values related to two lines of pixels.

-The semi-planar YUV 4:2:0 formats are Ara-specific, they are not defined in [CSI-2]_.
+The semi-planar YUV 4:2:0 formats are Greybus specific, they are not defined in [CSI-2]_.
 They come in eight variants with all combinations of number of Data Types, U/V ordering and interleaving mode.